 Solution: they learned how to setup a WooCommerce store to outpace their competition

-Pacific Ergonomics was able to shift with the marketplace.
+The Golden Cabinet was able to shift with the marketplace.
 And they did so quickly.
-They already had a WordPress website before the spring of 2020, but they quickly pivoted to include WooCommerce integration with Request a Quote and Wishlists WordPress plugins.
-They added a shopping cart abandonment solution powered by Jilt, and they were able to increase their range of sales to the entire United States by implementing a Dropshipping plugin to ship items from their trusted vendors.
+They already had a WordPress website before the spring of 2020, but they quickly pivoted to include WooCommerce integration.

-The need for Pacific Ergonomics’ equipment never went away, but discovering how to supply items to businesses in new ways allowed Pacific to not only weather the potentially disastrous stay at home order for employees, but also to develop alternative revenue streams and new skills.
-Now they have ways to help companies without having to go onsite, they are set up for online sales, and they’ve learned how to offer drop shipment which has increased their flexibility.
+The need for The Golden Cabinet’s services and products never went away so discovering how to supply supplements to individuals allowed The Golden Cabinet not only to weather the potentially disastrous stay at home order, but also to develop alternative revenue streams and new skills.
+Now they are set up for online sales which has increased their flexibility.

 Business owners need to know how to pivot when challenges arise.